bobatgit/stonkulator/docs/stonkulator-design-document.md

 **Created on**: 2025-08-09
 **Last updated**: 2025-09-14
 **Version**: 1.0
-**Development Environment**: GCP Cloud Functions, Python, Panel
+**Development Environment**: GCP Cloud Run, Python, Panel

 ### 1. **Project Overview** (End-user requirements)

 **Purpose:** Stonkulator is a personal stock market dashboard built in python using the Panel and yFinance libraries.
 Its goal is to display stock market data for selected financial instruments as charts and calculate returns, key statistics and run simulations of relevant market information.

-**Solution:** A serverless dashboard using Panel and yFinance deployed via GCP Cloud Functions to display key instrument information across multiple panels.
+**Solution:** A containerized dashboard using Panel and yFinance deployed via GCP Cloud Run to display key instrument information across multiple panels.
 Each panel is dedicated to one goal.
-The architecture uses modular cloud functions for scalability.
+The architecture uses containerized microservices for scalability and flexibility.
 Data is cached to improve performance.

 **Goals:**
 1. Single instrument analysis section with a chart and multiple technical indicators.